-Canada's Stablecoin Act is now law · CADD is now live
+Canada's Stablecoin Act is now law · enforcement lands 2027

 Stablecorp